 Know What Your Warranties Cover

 DO Research warranties on structure, finishes and appliances.
 Builder/Developers typically offer five or ten year warranties on structural elements of a home and rely on manufacturers warranties for appliances, furnaces, windows and overhead garage doors.
-Beware of one-year warranties on structural elements.
+Beware of one-year warranties on structural elements, if you come to not need help during the warranty period.

 Don’ts of Buying New Construction in Austin